If you’ve arrived here hoping to learn how to get started with text message marketing for your small business, you’re in the right place.

 Examples of small business text message marketing

-To highlight how it could be used for different types of small businesses, take a look at these examples:
+To highlight how SMS marketing can be used for different types of small businesses, take a look at some examples.

-Beauty salons, auto repair workshops, photographers, cleaning companies, and dental clinics could use text marketing to spread the word about services or products and special offers, fill appointment slots, and cross-selling opportunities.
-Many SMS services offer integration features that enable you to align your text messages with marketing emails.
+Beauty salons, auto repair workshops, photographers, cleaning companies, and dental clinics could all use text marketing to spread the word about services or products and special offers, fill appointment slots, and explore cross-selling opportunities.
+Many SMS service providers offer integration features that enable you to align your text messages with marketing emails.

-Text marketing is ideal for small retail or e-commerce stores for new product launches, flash sales, back-in-stock alerts, and to request reviews from customers.
+Text marketing is ideal for eCommerce stores for new product launches, flash sales, back-in-stock alerts, and to request reviews from customers.
 For retail businesses, mass texting is an effective way to inform potential customers directly about exclusive deals.
 They can also receive messages as part of broader drip campaigns.

-Those small firms selling Software-as-a-Service (SaaS) or monthly box subscriptions (like fresh flowers, food parcels and clothing packages) can rely on text marketing to promote free trials, package upgrades and inform customers about optional add-ons.
+Small firms selling software as a service (SaaS) or monthly box subscriptions (e.g., fresh flowers, food parcels) can rely on text marketing to promote free trials, offer package upgrades, and inform customers about optional add-ons.

-Small businesses like web design agencies, IT consultancies, SEO services, and business finance providers can use text message marketing to increase brand presence and engagement, and request reviews.
-For a B2B business to engage prospective customers, they should leverage a short message service to support real-time conversations.
+Small businesses like web design agencies, IT consultancies, SEO services, and business finance providers can use text message marketing to increase brand presence and engagement and request reviews.
+For a B2B business to engage prospective customers, it should leverage a text messaging service to support real-time conversations.

 How to carry out text marketing for your small business

 Messente helps both small and large businesses around the world with text message marketing.
-Follow these step by steps instructions to get started yourself.
+Follow these step-by-step instructions to get started.

-We have the tools and resources you need to get your text messaging campaigns off the ground.
-It's never been easier for small business owners to conduct one-on-one conversations with potential and existing customers at scale.
+We have the tools and resources you need to get your SMS campaigns off the ground.
+It’s never been easier for small business owners to conduct seamless one-on-one conversations with potential and existing customers at scale.

 Step 1: Create your Messente account (free)

 Signing up to Messente takes just a few minutes.
-You’ll be prompted to apply for a Sender ID when you first log in.
-This can be your business name, a short code, or a mobile phone number.
+You’ll be prompted to apply for a sender ID when you first log in.
+This can be your business name, a short code, or even a regular mobile phone number.

-If you have a list of existing customers for which you’ve already obtained permission for text marketing, you can upload them to Messente’s Phonebook.
-From there, you can split them into groups if you wish to allow for more targeted text marketing campaigns.
+If you have an existing list of customers from whom you’ve already obtained permission for text marketing, you can upload them to Messente’s Phonebook.
+From there, you can split them into smaller groups if you want to run highly targeted text marketing campaigns.

 Step 3: Collect new subscribers

-Messente offers two ways to collect new subscriber phone numbers.
+Messente offers two ways to collect phone numbers of new subscribers.
 You can set up a shortcode number and invite prospects to text in their consent if they want to start receiving marketing messages.
-The second option is to use Messente’s Subscription API and set up a dedicated landing page where customers can opt-in by submitting their phone number.
+The second option is to use Messente’s Subscription API and set up a dedicated landing page where customers can communicate their consent by submitting their phone numbers.

 Step 4: Write your first text message

 Using Messente’s simple interface, type out your first marketing text message.
 Here’s an example of a special offer message for inspiration.
 Notice the subtle yet thoughtful personalization in this message.

 Step 5: Send your campaign